Raymond Snowden: Murder of Cora Dean

 On Saturday, September 22, 1956, 34-year-old Snowden went bar-hopping and drank heavily in Garden City, adjacent to Boise.
-During his time at his final bar, a nightclub, he encountered Cora Dean, who he recognized but had not yet met; after talking, he and Dean left the nightclub.
+During his time at his final bar, a nightclub, he encountered Cora Dean, whom he recognized but had not yet met.
+After talking, he and Dean left the nightclub.
 According to Snowden, after he attempted to proposition her, he and Dean had an argument about who should pay for a taxi Dean wanted.
 Snowden also stated that he hit Dean, and Dean responded by kicking him, after she refused his sexual advances.
 Snowden pulled out a penknife, which he used to slash Dean's throat.
 After slashing her throat, Snowden mutilated Dean's body by stabbing her at least 29 times.
 He then stole Dean's wallet and hailed a ride from a passing motorist, who drove Snowden back to Boise.
 Snowden changed clothes in a bowling alley, threw his bloodied clothes away, and discarded the murder weapon in a sewer.
 A boy riding his bicycle discovered Cora Dean's body in a Boise suburb on September 23, and Dean's mother positively identified the body.
 Snowden was arrested on the morning of September 24.

 Snowden's arraignment took place on the night of September 24.
 During his interrogation, which lasted at least eight hours, although he initially denied knowing anything about the crime, Snowden eventually confessed to Dean's murder.
 He told authorities he murdered Dean because he was angry, and that he discarded the murder weapon in a drain, although it took authorities several days to locate the drain where Snowden had left the knife.

 Authorities described Snowden as a "sex psychopath" and alluded to there being additional grisly details of Dean's murder that they did not wish to disclose until Snowden's trial.
 An autopsy revealed that Snowden inflicted sexualized cuts on Dean's body.

 At one point, Snowden was also a suspect in the murder of a woman from Lynn, Massachusetts, by the name of Frances Cochran.
 Cochran was murdered 15 years prior to Dean, and after Snowden was in custody for Dean's murder, Idaho officials alerted Massachusetts officials of the possible connection because of Snowden's ties to Massachusetts.
 Ultimately, the district attorney in Massachusetts felt that the murders were "not comparable" and eliminated Snowden as a suspect in Cochran's murder.